qeeg/cpp-io/Paper.md

 	std::io::output_memory_stream stream;

 	// Create a context with specific binary format.
-	// Here we want our data in the stream to be in big endian byte order. std::io::default_context context{stream, std::endian::big};
+	// Here we want our data in the stream to be in big-endian byte order. std::io::default_context context{stream, std::endian::big};

 	// Write the value to the stream using our format.